AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 In this module, you learned how to create a Content Fragment model to represent the structure of your headless data.
 First you created the model and then populated it with data types and their related properties, thereby defining a schema for your headless content.

-## Next Steps {#next-steps}

-Now that you have your own Content Fragment model, continue on to the module [Create New Content](create-content.md) to use your new Content Fragment model to create headless content.
+Now that you have your own Content Fragment model, you can use the model to create Content Fragments.
+The module [Create New Content](create-content.md) details to use your new Content Fragment model to create headless content.

 ## Additional Resources {#additional-resources}